FAQ

 Q. What’s this about travel insurance?

 Travel insurance helps take care of you if you fall seriously ill on tour, or if a serious problem occurs on tour that necessitates a change in plans.
 We make every effort to deal with problems that come up on tour (we have experience with that!), but do be aware that if you don’t buy insurance and fall ill/need to return home because of a death in the family or other tragedy/etc., those charges will be your responsibility.
-Travel Insurance is available directly from PacSet Tours for a reasonable rate.
+We recommend using

 Q. So, what do I need to travel anyways?